camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 _Termination for resource-based subscription_

-3 scenarios are possibles (business conditions may apply):
+3 scenarios subscription termination are possible (business conditions may apply):

 * case1: subscriptionExpireTime has been provided in the request and reached.
 The operator in this case has to terminate the subscription.
-* case2: subscriber requests a `DELETE` for a subscription.
+* case2: subscriber requests the `DELETE` operation for the subscription.
-* case3: subscription ended at operator request.
+* case3: subscription ends on operator request.

 It could be useful to provide a mechanism to inform subscriber for case3 (and probably case1).
 In this case a specific event type could be used.

 _Termination rules regarding subscriptionExpireTime usage_
 * When client side providing a `subscriptionExpireTime`, service side has to terminate the subscription without expecting a `DELETE` operation.
-* When the `subscriptionExpireTime` is not provided, client side has to trigger a `DELETE` operation to terminate it
+* When the `subscriptionExpireTime` is not provided, client side has to trigger a `DELETE` operation to terminate it.

 _Subscription example_
-In this example, we illustrate a request for a roaming status subscription.
-Requester did not provide a wished expiration time for the subscription.
+In this example, we illustrate a request for a device roaming status subscription.
+Requester did not provide anticipated expiration time for the subscription.
 In the response, server accepts this request and sets a subscription end one year later.
 This is an illustration and each implementation is free to provide - or not - a subscription planned expiration date.

 Request: